 - brain tumor

-A brain hemorrhage can cause a variety of different symptoms.
-These symptoms can include sudden tingling, weakness, numbness or paralysis of the face, arm, or leg.
-This is most likely to occur on just one side of the body.
+A brain hemorrhage can cause a range of different symptoms.
+These symptoms may include sudden tingling, weakness, numbness, or paralysis of the face, arm, or leg.
+This is most likely to occur on one side of the body only.